Pattern Avoidance in Poset Permutations: Motivation

 An inversion of a permutation $\sigma \in S_n$ is a pair of entries $a < b \in \{1,\ldots,n\}$ such that $b$ is to the left of $a$ in $\sigma$.
 As B\'{o}na \cite{bona} explains, classical pattern containment is ``a far-fetching generalization of [inversions of permutations] from pairs of entries to $k$-tuples of entries.''
 A permutation $\sigma \in S_n$ is said to \emph{contain} a pattern $\pi \in S_k$ if some subsequence of $\sigma$ of length $k$ is order-isomorphic to $\pi$.
 Otherwise, we say $\sigma$ \emph{avoids} $\pi$.
 Thus an inversion in $\sigma$ is just a $21$ pattern that it contains.

 We propose a similar generalization to permutations on posets.
 A total ordering of the elements of some poset $P$ that respects its partial order is called a \emph{linear extension} of $P$.
 It is possible also to think of a linear extension of $P$ as a permutation of the elements of $P$ that has no inversions.
 While the only classical permutation in $S_n$ that has no inversions is $12\ldots n$, in general there may be many linear extensions of $P$, and counting the number of such extensions is a difficult problem.
 Since linear extensions are a central object of study in order theory, it is natural to look at avoidance of more complicated patterns than $21$ in poset permutations.
-Pattern avoidance has been defined on structures other than $S_n$, such as on set partitions in \cite{klazar}, and in \cite{kitaev}, Kitaev studies classical permutation avoidance of patterns with incomparable elements.
-However, we do not believe poset permutations have been considered in the way we define below.
-We remark that multiset permutations (whose pattern avoidance has been studied for instance in~\cite{heubach} and~\cite{savage}) are essentially a special case of poset permutations.
+The field of pattern avoidance has blossomed in the past two decades, and in particular has expanded to include patterns in structures other than $S_n$ such as words~\cite{alon}~\cite{branden}, compositions and multiset permutations~\cite{atkinson}~\cite{albert}~\cite{savage}~\cite{heubach}, set partitions~\cite{klazar}~\cite{sagan}, ordered set partitions~\cite{godbole}, matchings~\cite{bloom}, et cetera.
+In~\cite{kitaev}, Kitaev studies classical permutation avoidance of patterns with incomparable elements.
+However, we do not believe pattern avoidance in poset permutations has been considered in the way we define below.

-Two central themes in classical pattern avoidance are (i) counting the number of permutations of large size which avoid some given permutation of small size; and (ii) demonstrating relationships between the avoidance of different patterns of the same length.
-In this paper, we demonstrate one non-trivial relationship between two patterns, and give bounds on the numbers of avoiders of another pattern, thus furthering both of these central themes.
-We are particularly interested in the Boolean lattice because it is a poset with many nice properties, such as unique complementation and the LYM property~\cite{lubell}, and because counting the number of linear extensions of the Boolean lattice is a well-studied problem, only recently resolved asymptotically by Brightwell and Tetali \cite{brightwell}.